 We are an independent therapy dog organization dedicated to promoting therapy dog visitations and animal-assisted activities to our local community.
 We do visits to nursing homes, hospitals, schools, libraries, etc. We are based in Wooster (Wayne County), Ohio but also have members from several surrounding counties throughout north-central Ohio.

-A registered Delta Society Pet Partners?, Reading Education Assistance Dogs (R.E.A.D.) affiliate & 501 (c) 3 Non-Profit organization Providing Comprehensive, Standards Based Therapeutic Health Care Visitation, Reading Education Assistance Dogs?
+A registered Pet Partners?, Reading Education Assistance Dogs (R.E.A.D.) affiliate & 501 (c) 3 Non-Profit organization Providing Comprehensive, Standards Based Therapeutic Health Care Visitation, Reading Education Assistance Dogs?
 (R.E.A.D.)
 Literacy Mentoring Programs & Community Outreach in Central Ohio since 2003.

 15935 S. 4240 Road